parkerrobison/horiseon-optimization/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

-added a serch engine optimization id to SEO's <div>.
+added an id of "search engine optimization" SEO's <article>.